I'm Not Okay (I Promise): Commercial performance

-In the United States, "I'm Not Okay (I Promise)" peaked at #86 on the Billboard Hot 100, and #4 on the Alternative Airplay chart, becoming the first track by the band to enter the Billboard Hot 100.
-In 2019, following the announcement of the band's reunion, "I'm Not Okay (I Promise)" also debuted and peaked at #21 on the Hot Rock & Alternative Songs chart.
+In the United States, "I'm Not Okay (I Promise)" peaked at number 86 on the Billboard Hot 100, and number 4 on the Alternative Airplay chart, becoming the first track by the band to enter the Billboard Hot 100.
+In 2019, following the announcement of the band's reunion, "I'm Not Okay (I Promise)" also debuted and peaked at number 21 on the Hot Rock & Alternative Songs chart.
 The Recording Industry Association of America (RIAA) certified the single 3-times platinum in the United States in 2025, certifying sales of at least three million units, while Music Canada certified the song as double platinum in the country in 2024.

-Upon its release in the United Kingdom, "I'm Not Okay (I Promise)" debuted and peaked at #96 on the UK Singles chart and #9 on the UK Rock & Metal Singles Chart.
-The single re-entered the UK Singles chart in March 2005, peaking at #19, and additionally reached #23 on the Scottish Singles Chart.
+Upon its release in the United Kingdom, "I'm Not Okay (I Promise)" debuted and peaked at number 96 on the UK Singles chart and number 9 on the UK Rock & Metal Singles Chart.
+The single re-entered the UK Singles chart in March 2005, peaking at number 19, and additionally number 23 on the Scottish Singles Chart.
 The British Phonographic Industry (BPI) certified the single platinum in 2023.
-The song also charted at #38 on the New Zealand singles chart and at #65 on the ARIA Singles Chart in Australia, and was certified platinum in 2024 by Recorded Music NZ.
+The song also charted at number 38 on the New Zealand singles chart and at number 65 on the ARIA Singles Chart in Australia, and was certified platinum in 2024 by Recorded Music NZ.